MoFEM/mofem-cephas/mofem/doc/markdown/how_to_add_new_module_and_program.md

 This tutorial assumes that you have installed MoFEM with developer version using the script provided in \ref installation.
-And therefore, you probably have paths for the source code and the binary files (e.g. for `release` build type) of the Core Library and the Basic User Module as follows
+And therefore, you probably have paths for the source code and the binary files (e.g. for `Release` build type) of the Core Library and the Basic User Module as follows

 - Core Library